clesssalvein/zabbix-create-glpi-ticket/README.md

 - Create action **Create GLPI Ticket** with Send messages via Media type **glpiApiOpenTicket** in **Operations** and **Recovery operations**

-- When the trigger triggered there will be created Ticket in GLPI, when the trigger problem will become OK status - there will be created a followup in the ticket
+- When a trigger is triggered there will be created Ticket in GLPI, when the trigger problem will become OK status - there will be created a followup in the ticket